SamTses/myFirstRep/README.md

 # myFirstRep
-This is my first repository.Enjoy the life, enjoy the sharlng.
+This is my first repository.Enjoy the life, enjoy the sharing.